matthodan/jekyll-asset-pipeline/README.md

   If you are using [Bundler](http://gembundler.com/) to manage your project's gems, you can just add `japr` to your Gemfile and run `bundle install`.

 2. Add a `_plugins` folder to your project if you do not already have one.
-Within the `_plugins` folder, add a file named `jekyll_asset_pipeline.rb` with the following require statement as its contents.
+Within the `_plugins` folder, add a file named `japr.rb` with the following require statement as its contents.

   ``` ruby
   require 'japr'